What is Acne?

 - Inflammatory acne is a moderately severe form of acne that consists of pink bumps (papules), and pustules (pink bumps with white pus).

-Early and appropriately aggressive treatment is needed to control acne.
-Combination treatment is usually necessary.
-This may consist of topical antibiotics, sulfur, alpha hydroxy acids, benzoyl peroxide, and retinoids (vitamin A derivatives).
+Treating severe acne on your own can be challenging since facial cleansers and spot treatments are most often not enough.
+Elevated Dermatology has a multitude of acne treatment options that cater to your unique skin type.
+Our board-certified dermatologists treat acne with an appropriately aggressive treatment that is needed to control stubborn acne.
+To get rid of acne, a combination treatment is usually necessary.
+This may consist of topical medication such as antibiotics, benzoyl peroxide, and retinoids (vitamin A derivatives).
 Oral antibiotics may be required for a short period of time to control inflammatory acne.
-Severe cases may require an oral retinoid called isotretinoin (formerly the brand name Accutane), which requires monthly monitoring and blood tests.
+Severe cases may require oral medications such as the retinoid called isotretinoin (formerly the brand name Accutane), which requires monthly monitoring and blood tests.